Add, Subtract, and Simplify Polynomials

 We add and subtract polynomials by grouping like terms.
-We therefore first define like terms, how to group them and then how to add and subtract them in order to simplify polynomials.
-Examples and questions and their solutions are included.
+We therefore first define like terms, explain how to group them, and then show how to add and subtract them in order to simplify polynomials.

-An online calculator to expand ans simpliy polynomials may be used to check answers to the examples and exericses presented.
+An online calculator to expand and simplify polynomials may be used to check answers to the examples and exercises presented.

 Like Terms in a Polynomial